Pittsburgh Steelers vs. Chicago Bears NFL Week 9 Odds, Plays and Insights for November 8, 2021

 - Against the spread, Chicago is 3-6-0 this year.

-- The Bears have been underdogs by 6 points or more three times this year and have not covered the spread once.
+- This season, the Bears are winless against the spread when entering a game as an underdog of 6.5 points or more (in three chances).

-- Chicago's games this season have gone over the total in only two out of nine opportunities (22.2%).
+- Chicago's games this season have hit the over two times in nine opportunities (22.2%).

-- When Chicago puts up more than 20.3 points, it is 1-2 against the spread and 1-1 overall.
+- When Chicago scores more than 20.3 points, it is 1-2 against the spread and 1-1 overall.

-- The Bears have turned the ball over five more times (11 total) than the Steelers have forced a turnover (6) this season.
+- This season the Bears have turned the ball over 11 times, five more than the Steelers' takeaways (6).

 Home and road insights

-- Pittsburgh has one win against the spread, and is 2-2 overall, at home this season.
+- Pittsburgh has covered the spread once at home, and is 2-2 overall there, this season.

-- This season, in four home games, Pittsburgh has gone over the total twice.
+- This year, in four home games, Pittsburgh has gone over the total twice.

 - Chicago has one win against the spread, and is 1-3 overall, in away games.

-- This season, in four road games, Chicago has hit the over once.
+- This season, in four road games, Chicago has gone over the total once.

 Powered by Data Skrive.